A winch is undoubtedly the most common accessory for people to install on their ATV, but that doesn’t mean everyone needs one.

 When Using Your ATV to Collect Firewood

-Sometimes you wish to retrieve a log that is slightly too heavy to pull or carry by hand.
-With a winch, you’re able to bring the log up from a creek to a more favorable position for further processing or loading onto a trailer.
+There are occasions when you might need to move a log that’s too heavy to pull or carry manually.
+With a winch, you can bring the log up from a creek to a more favorable position for further processing or loading onto a trailer.

 When Using Your ATV for Hunting